-Abandonment and Desertion in Divorce
+Abandonment and Desertion in Divorce: Legal Consequences and Rights

 By , Legal Editor

-What Is Abandonment in a Marriage?
+What Is Abandonment and Desertion in a Marriage?

-Abandonment means different things, depending the context—whether it's a ground for divorce or a criminal charge.
+Abandonment means different things, depending on the context—whether it’s a ground for divorce or a criminal charge.
 Also, as with most issues connected to divorce, the specifics will depend on the laws in your state, including how the courts interpret those laws.

 Still, about half of the states allow you the option of filing for a fault divorce based on abandonment or desertion.
 As a general rule in these states, you may get a divorce on this ground if your spouse has unilaterally left the family home without justification and refuses to come back.
 Abandonment isn’t the same thing as a separation—when spouses decide to live apart as a trial, in anticipation of divorce, or instead of divorce.